GallTech/rag-lab/README.md

 ## RAG CLI — Knowledge Repository Manager

 I'm working on centralising the utilities I've build into a CLI.
-This will enable users to add standalone documents to the system, experiment with download JSON filters and explore the repository.
+As well as some basic management tasks, this will enable users to add standalone documents to the system, experiment with download JSON filters and explore the repository.

 - `rag testfilter` — Preview OpenAlex filter results (count, sample titles).
 - `rag count` — Show total results for the current filter.